“Now you command!”

 Generally a wargame has three major components: a map, a set of units, and rules.
 The map is fairly obvious.
 Units represent various military formations.
 In board wargames, these are usually represented by cardboard playing pieces.
 Rules provide the framework for playing the game, as well as various tables for the resolution of combat and such.
 It’s the job of the designer to translate a mass of research information into an organized format.
 Usually, a developer is also involved who turns the design into something which can be played.

 Any wargame is going to be a compromise.
 A designer can not put everything into a game without turning it into an unplayable mess.
 Many things are abstracted or otherwise subsumed into various game systems.
 For example, logistics, intelligence operations, and command control may not receive the detail which goes into modeling maneuver forces and resolution of combat.
 Actually, this is not as unrealistic as it may appear.
+Realistic injury and health care as well as the need to correctly calculate the response to treatment and medication.
 In reality, a commander will have a staff and subordinates to assist him in running the show, whether it’s a continental level campaign or a small unit action.
 To paraphrase Frederick the Great, “The wargame which simulates everything simulates nothing”.

 Sometimes a distinction is made between wargame and military simulation.
 A game is supposed to be more fun to play, while a simulation is supposed to be more realistic.
 Actually, this depends on what designers and players bringing into the game.
 Often, a simple game can show the principles of war as well as the overall challengers an commander had to face on the ground much better than an over-designed simulation which bogs down in details.